MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/technical-reference/How-URIs-Are-Used-in-AD-FS.md

 -   If URI1 has a fragment, it must match exactly to a URI2 fragment

+ >[!NOTE]
- [!NOTE] Query strings parameters are not supported and will be ignored in relying party identifiers.
+ > Query string parameters are not supported and will be ignored in relying party identifiers.

 The following table provides additional examples.